MicrosoftDocs/memdocs/sccm/apps/get-started/deploying-app-v-virtual-applications.md

 -   **Sequencing** - Sequencing is the process of converting an application into a virtual application by using the App-V Sequencer.

--   **Create Configuration Manager applications** â€“ Use the Create Deployment Type Wizard to import the sequenced application into a Configuration Manager deployment type that you can then add to an application.
+-   **Create Configuration Manager applications** – Use the Create Deployment Type Wizard to import the sequenced application into a Configuration Manager deployment type that you can then add to an application.
 You can also create virtual environments that allow multiple virtual applications to share settings.

--   **Distribution** â€“ Distribution is the process of making App-V applications available on Configuration Manager distribution points.
+-   **Distribution** – Distribution is the process of making App-V applications available on Configuration Manager distribution points.

--   **Deployment** â€“ Deployment is the process of making the application available on client computers.
+-   **Deployment** – Deployment is the process of making the application available on client computers.
 This is referred to as streaming in an App-V full infrastructure.
 Configuration Manager provides two options for the deployment of virtual applications: **streaming** and **download and execute**.

 ##  <a name="BKMK_Delivery"></a> Configuration Manager virtual application delivery methods
  Configuration Manager supports two methods for delivery of virtual applications to clients: streaming delivery and local delivery (download and execute):